NelsonPHC/Air-Fryer-Recipe/README.md

 The package Air Fryer Recipe can be installed using the following instructions.

  1. Clone the repo
- 2. Run `npm install` to install the dependencies of the project
+ 2. Run `npm install` to install the dependencies of the project (also make sure MongoDB is installed)
  3. Then, run the application using the command `npm run devStart`